 Multiple Sclerosis: What it is, what it does, and how people get it

-Conventional MS Treatment Methods And Their Side-Effects
+Conventional (Non-Cannabis) MS Treatment Methods and Their Side-Effects

 - Their prescription meds are ineffective

-- They’re too expensive.
+- They’re prescription medications are too expensive

 CBD Oil for Multiple Sclerosis: Is it the Real Deal?